-World’s highest BREEAM-rated major office building
+One of the world's highest BREEAM-rated major office buildings

 Located between the Bank of England and St Paul’s Cathedral, Bloomberg’s new European headquarters occupies 3.2 acres and will provide approximately 1.1 million square feet of sustainable office space.

 It contains three new public plazas, two featuring specially commissioned works of art, a retail arcade that will reinstate an ancient Roman travel route and an anticipated cultural hub that will restore the ancient Roman Temple of Mithras to the site of its recovery.
 Clad in traditional stone and bronze, the building is sympathetic to its context and will improve the surrounding public realm.

 Bloomberg wanted an exemplar of sustainable design that would endure and improve the surrounding City of London public realm.
 High sustainability standards were the core philosophy of every aspect of the building design.
 Bloomberg’s desire was to create a building which looks to the future, reflects the company’s commitments in practice to sustainability and encourages active working for its employees.
 Through very early engagement between Bloomberg, Foster + Partners, SRM and Sweco, an implementation plan, using BREEAM as a catalyst, was set down to fully explore the developments specific sustainability’ opportunities and the means by which the client’s ‘green’ aspirations might be met across a wide range of categories.